Blood shoots from your femoral artery at an alarming rate, killing you in seconds.

 So when Ariadne’s bare leg took three points of damage, the first point checked her leg’s light injury box, the second point checked her legs’ heavy injury box, and the third sent her to page 86 of Kingdom Death: Monster’s absurdly beautiful hardbound rules book.
 The ensuing roll of a d10 produced a 1.
 The Severe Injury table for Legs elucidated on the 1.

-Blood Geyer.
+Blood Geyser.
 Blood shoots from your femoral artery at an alarming rate, killing you in seconds.

 This is the opening battle in Kingdom Death: Monster.
 It’s the very first thing you do.
 Well, the second thing you do.
 The first thing you do is glue together little pieces of plastic until they look like four people and a lion.
 The second thing you do is this battle.
 It’s the combat intro, fought on an empty board.
 One White Lion.
 Four level zero characters.
 In loincloths.
 Wielding rocks.
 It’s a prologue to prepare a new player for spilled blood, maiming, and even the occasional instant death.
 “Alarming rate,” indeed.